AKG K371 Headphones Review

 See details on graph tool

 The frequency response consistency is mediocre.
-Unfortunately, the ear cups don't provide a very tight seal which results in different people experiencing their sound profile differently.
-They're prone to gaps between the ear cups and the head, and people with glasses or long hair will likely experience variations in their bass and treble range.
+Unfortunately, the ear cups don't provide a very tight seal, which results in different people experiencing their sound profile differently.
+They're prone to gaps between the ear cups and the head, and people with glasses or long hair will likely experience notable variations in the bass range.

 Raw Frequency Response